HenryyyLI/greenwashing-agent-project/README.md

   The frontend leverages Zustand for lightweight, predictable global state—handling authentication flow, UI state, and file submission status with minimal overhead.

-- **🎨 Clean UI & History Management**
+- **🎨 Clean & Responsive UI**

-  A minimal, responsive interface built with Vite and React allows users to upload documents, view past submissions, and track analysis history with intuitive navigation.
+  Built with Tailwind CSS and ShadcnUI, the interface is responsive across devices, visually polished, and consistent in design.
+Smooth animations via framer-motion and instant feedback with react-hot-toast make interactions intuitive and engaging.

 ## 📁 Project Structure